 Lord’s concert appearances include engagements with the Detroit Symphony, the Juilliard Orchestra, the San Francisco Symphony and Santa Fe Symphony to name a few.
 He is also a proud graduate of the prestigious Juilliard Opera Center.
 Mr. Lord is the creator and writer of The 3 Redneck Tenors.

 In 2021 Mr. Lord was chosen over thousands of contestants to compete in Fox Television's new singing competition show "Alter Ego" (airing on Wednesday nights after "The Masked Singer") where contestants compete anonymously as an avatar alter ego, singing for judges Nick Lachey, Alanis Morissette, Will.I.Am, and Grimes.
 His Alter Ego is "Wolfgang Champagne", a very stylish, very tiny werewolf who was bitten by a chihuahua 500 years ago.
+He came in 6th as a semi-finalist and was a judge and audience favorite.
 As a result of the show he has been interviewed and covered by Rolling Stone magazine, The Atlantic, and many other publications.
-He is a judge and audience favorite and is moving on to the next round of the competition.